dmontaner/install_and_config_linux/emacs.md

 Emacs Markdown Mode
 ===================

-Do
+Install:

     sudo apt-get  install emacs-goodies-el

-and include this in your `.emacs` file
+and include this lines in your `.emacs` file

 ```